 Don’t put away your lederhosen just yet.
-Those who didn’t get their Oktoberfest fix in September can soak in the Germanic experience at this two-day celebration, Oct.
-5-6 in the Progress Center at the Minnesota State Fair.
-A ticket gets you a stein and your first fill of Summit beer to sip while enjoying traditional foods, performances, games and vendors.
+Those who didn’t get their Oktoberfest fix in September can soak in the Germanic experience at the 10th anniversary of this two-day celebration, Oct.
+4-5 in the Progress Center at the Minnesota State Fair.
+Grab a general admission ticket or upgrade to a stein package for a free first fill of beer or cider while you enjoy traditional foods, performances, games and vendors.

 Fall Art Crawl

 The Saint Paul Art Crawl returns for its fall installment, Oct.
 11-13.
 This popular event takes you through Lowertown and beyond to explore unique works from talented artists in a variety of Capital City neighborhoods.